jbernie2/ruby_gem_dev_shell/README.md

 make env
 ```

-## Built in commands
-run `make` to see the list of convience commands provided

 ## Artifacts
 Creating a ruby environment in Nix requires a `gemset.nix` file.
 This file is
-esstentially a nix-compaitable version of `Gemfile.lock`.
-Starting the shell
+essentially a nix-compatable version of `Gemfile.lock`.
+Runing `make env`
 will generate this file for you.
 It is advisable to commit this file to git.

+## Built in commands
+run `make` to see the list of convience commands provided

+## Updating Dependencies
+Updating or adding dependencies, either to the Gemfile or the .gemspec file,
+requires exiting the environment and re-running `make env`

 ## Contributing
 Please create a github issue to report any problems.